Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 A West Sussex family classic that really comes into its own in summer.
 Fishers Farm Park has 30 acres of outdoor fun including tractor rides, the huge adventure playground, go-karts, the maze, and a full programme of animal encounters.

 In May, the farm is at its best — lambs in the fields, the outdoor areas fully open, and long enough days to genuinely get your money's worth.
 The indoor soft play is there as a backup if the weather turns, but at this time of year you should not need it.
+Note: the Splash Attack water play area is currently closed for renovation — check the website for the latest on its reopening before visiting.

 Location: Fishers Farm Park, Newpound Lane, Wisborough Green, RH14 0EG